zerc/mongo-python-driver/doc/examples/aggregation.rst

 Group
 -----

-The :meth:`~pymongo.collection.Collection.group` method provides some of the same functionality as SQL's GROUP BY.
+The `~.Collection.group` method provides some of the same functionality as SQL's GROUP BY.
 Simpler than a map reduce you need to provide a key to group by, an initial value for the aggregation and a reduce function.